 With its training package and its 3D Immersive Theater, CIVS not only allowed the U.S. Steel engineers to view processes such as the cooling systems of the furnace and the melting of iron, but it allowed free-flying navigation within the virtual world and allowed the engineers to change the conditions of the furnace to observe the effects on the processes.

 At CIVS, simulation and 3D visualization are used for communication and discovery.
 Visualization helps both non-experts and experts communicate allowing everyone to be on the same page.
 It allows for interaction and exploration into possible scenarios that cannot be recreated through any other means.

-“The visualization and simulation offered by CIVS are revolutionizing the steel industry.” -Chenn Zhou, CIVS director.
+“The visualization and simulation offered by CIVS are revolutionizing the steel industry.” -Dr. Chenn Zhou, CIVS director.